Styx4D/Galet/README.md

 # Galet
 Official repository of [GALET : A Deep Learning Image Segmentation Model for Drone-Based Grain Size Analysis of Gravel Bars](https://www.researchgate.net/publication/362231914_GALET_A_deep_learning_image_segmentation_model_for_drone-based_grain_size_analysis_of_gravel_bars)

-The repository is based on the implementation of  [Mask R CNN from Matterport](https://github.com/matterport/Mask_RCNN), modified to run on tensorflow 2.X.
+The repository is based upon the implementation of  [Mask R CNN from Matterport](https://github.com/matterport/Mask_RCNN), modified to run on tensorflow 2.X.

 Our approach is a local Server-Client Implementation.
-The user starts a Server (Mask-R-CNN) that will handle all of the image processing, while a QGis acts as a Client, and is used as the GUI and for the exploitation of segmentation results.
-This approach was driven by the difficulty of having QGis and TensorFlow work together properly into an unique Conda space.
+The user starts a Server (Mask-R-CNN) designed to handle all of the image processing, while QGis is considered as a Client, and is used as both a GUI and the tool for exploiting segmentation results.
+This approach was driven by the difficulty of having QGis and TensorFlow working together properly into an unique Conda space.
 Please note that this is a localhost Client/Server approach.
-None of your data is sent on Internet.
+None of the data shared between environments is sent on Internet.

 ## Preparing the installation